-The independent pizzeria has just opened its newest site in Boxpark Wembley, thanks to the huge success of their restaurants in Islington and Brook Green.
-They’re famed for their unusual 48-hour slow-fermented doughs and creative toppings – and have now brought out a limited-edition green dough which is made using Moringa.
+The independent pizzeria recently opened a third site in Boxpark Wembley, thanks to the huge success of their restaurants in Islington and Brook Green.
+They’re famed for their unusual 48-hour slow-fermented doughs and creative toppings – butternut squash cream features on one of the pizzas.
 You’ll never pay more than £11 for even the most loaded of pizzas, so go all out with the Arianna, a delicious mix of mozzarella, fresh sausage, taleggio goat’s cheese, pecorino and truffle honey. zialucia.com

 TRY: The ‘Andrea Pirlo’ pizza – even if just for the name.

 Yard Sale Pizza started out small when three friends began experimenting with dough recipes in their Hackney garden.
 Now widely acknowledged as one of London’s most sensational slices, Yard Sale has four sites across north and east London, with plans to venture further afield too (here’s hoping!).
 Pick from favourites such as TSB (tender stem broccoli, manchego, pine nuts and olive oil) and Evil Maestro (spicy anchovies, caper berries and black olives), or the classic Holy Pepperoni which takes things up a notch with the addition of ‘nduja.
 Don’t skip the dips – the BBQ sauce has a tangy kick which perfectly complements the TSB. yardsalepizza.com

 TRY: ‘The Malty One’ ice cream sandwich for dessert.
 Delicious.